utake6d6/10-team-profile-generator/README.md

 ## Usage:

 Clone this repository, open index.js and in the terminal enter "node index.js".
-You will be prompted with questions regarding your project, once completed, a new README file will be produced in the root folder.
+You will be prompted with questions regarding your team, once completed, a new HTML file will be produced in the root folder.

 ![Usage](https://github.com/utake6d6/9999999)